Blaze Union: Allies

 Garlot's childhood friend, and the lead scout of Gram Blaze.
 The same age as Garlot, she acted as a surrogate mother or older sister to him during their childhood, and encouraged him to play with her and Jenon often so that he would have a place of refuge from his father.
 It is heavily implied that she has romantic feelings for him, although she is never able to tell him so to his face.
 Siskier is also implied to be an orphan, and as a fellow resident of Tiera's slums, she has a strong dislike for all nobles and tends to act prejudiced towards them before getting to know them personally.

 Possessed of a very cheerful personality, Siskier insists upon wearing tight-fitting clothing that covers little skin because she claims it allows her to move more easily, but makes an exception for scarves, which she loves and will buy whenever she has the chance.
 She does complain of cold at various points of the game and acknowledges that her attire is not practical protection from the elements.
-An early battlefield suggests that Siskier is afraid of heights, although this is not touched on anywhere else.

 Siskier has no lead role in any of the paths, but her death in the A route provides the impetus for Garlot to unseal his demon blood.
-She is 161 cm tall and likes salad.